Ephigenia/mite-cli/README.md

 You can also add the `--editor` option so that your favorite editor opens up with the current note.
 Make sure your `$EDITOR` is correctly set.

     mite amend --editor

+Change the note for the most recently created entry, f.e. for adding some notes

+    mite amend last

 You can also alter the notes of other time entries when you specify their id